-At CIRSE 2025, Prof. Adam Hatzidakis, Prof. Constantinos Sofocleous, and Prof. Otto van Delden will join the ranks of distinguished fellows for having made exceptional contributions to the practice and science of interventional radiology.
+At CIRSE 2026, Prof. Fabrizio Fanelli and Dr. Hans van Overhagen will join the ranks of distinguished fellows for having made exceptional contributions to the practice and science of interventional radiology.

 Distinguished Fellows